-Vanessa Selbst is a professional poker player and a member of Team Pokerstars Pro, where she plays under the username “V. Selbst.”
+Vanessa Selbst is a professional poker player and the highest earning female poker player of all time, with over $9.5 million in total winnings.
+She is a member of Team Pokerstars Pro, where she plays under the username “V. Selbst.”
 A native of Brooklyn, New York, Vanessa has been playing poker for over 10 years, starting out in online and live NLHE and PLO cash games.
 In 2007, Vanessa hopped onto the live tournament scene and never looked back (apart from that two year hiatus she took to go to law school)!

 In addition to being a successful poker player, Vanessa is also an executive producer and private poker coach at DeucesCracked.
 She has made dozens of instructional videos in various disciplines of poker.
 She has also coached over 70 students, and currently focuses on live tournament coaching.